joetanx/joetanx.github.io/prep.md

 ### 5.2.
 Situation

 - Cost cutting: management considering to reduce marketing event and focus on the annual flagship Impact event
-- AWS Public Sector Day and NCS Red Hat joint symposium were at risk of being aborted
+  - AWS Public Sector Day and NCS Red Hat joint event were at risk of being aborted
+- Presentation topic:
+  - Management wanted to showcase product slides to drive product awareness
+  - I believed that speaking on concepts rather than specific products would be more engaging in events

 ### 5.3.
 Task

 - Maintain CyberArk presence and engagement level with SG Gov't customers
+- Establish CyberArk brand recognition as the identity security company

 ### 5.4.
 Action

 - Stakeholder management
   - Sales: tabulate GCC and NCS revenue and forecast potential revenue to justify event sponsorship
-  - Market: identify speaking topic
+  - Marketing: liason on content to be presented
   - SDR: Qualify lead and support to translate leads to opportunities
+- Presentation content:
+  - Built industry trends and practices-based content from scratch
+  - Focused on IM8, NIST 800-53, CISA ZTMM standards and regulations as background and drivers
+  - Showcased concepts and industry best practices on identity, least privilege, secure cloud and machine access, secrets and machine identity

 ### 5.5.
 Result

-- Represented CyberArk as speaker for AWS Public Sector Day and NCS Red Hat joint symposium
+- Represented CyberArk as speaker for AWS Public Sector Day and NCS Red Hat joint event
-- Over 100 leads generated in the 2 events
+- Over 100 leads generated in the 2 events - queries focused on fulfilling the industry trends and practices presented
 - Translated to sales:
-  - NDI: 250 user onboarding to GCC, approx 500k revenue
+  - NDI: 250 users onboarding to GCC, approx 500k revenue
   - IRAS, DSTA and JTC Conjur win, total up to 2 mil revenue

 ## Work in progress